-As more insurtech offerings loom, CEO Dan Preston discusses MetroMile’s SPAC-led debut – TechCrunch
+As more insurtech offerings loom, CEO Dan Preston discusses Metromile’s SPAC-led debut – TechCrunch

-MetroMile began trading as a public company yesterday.
+Metromile began trading as a public company yesterday.
 Its exit from the private market was accelerated by its decision to combine with a special purpose acquisition company, or SPAC.

-Such transactions have exploded in popularity in recent years, bridging the gap between a host of richly-valued private companies and endless bored capital.
+Such transactions have exploded in popularity in recent years, bridging the gap between a host of richly valued private companies and endless bored capital.
 SPACs raise cash, go public and then merge with a private entity.
 The SPAC then dissolves itself into the combined entity, a process that often includes an additional slug of money (PIPE) for good measure.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.